 TMG or Trimethylglycine

-The way to beat this is to break down the homocysteine, and you can do that easily with a vitamin-like substance called “Anhydrous Betaine” which also goes by “oxyneurine” and more commonly by the name of trimethylglycine.
+The way to beat this is to break down the homocysteine, and you can do that easily with a vitamin-like substance called “Anhydrous Betaine” which also goes by “oxyneurine” and more commonly by the name trimethylglycine.
 I’ve bold-faced the “methyl” part of the name for a reason which I’ll get to momentarily.
 Supplements of trimethylglycine are abbreviated on the label as TMG, and that’s how I’ll refer to it from now on.

-TMG a dietary supplement that is like a vitamin, and it comes from sugar beets.
+TMG is a dietary supplement that is like a vitamin, and it comes from sugar beets.
 It works as an antioxidant and anti-inflammatory; it functions as an energy booster, but more than anything it’s a METHYL DONOR.
 Remember, TMG’s other name is triMETHYLglycine as well as “Anhydrous Betaine.”
 This supplement is not the same as Betaine HCL, however.
 Betaine HCL (hydrochloride) is a digestive acid used for heartburn.
 TMG is used as a methyl donor, and for the purpose of reducing homocysteine.

 They are not interchangeable.